Samara Costa Rica: Family-Friendly Beach Town Guide

-Azura Beach Resort (All Inclusive)– Modern adults-only hotel located 90 meters from the beach.
+Azura Beach Resort (All Inclusive)– Modern adults-only hotel located in front of Samara Beach.
 There is an outdoor pool, fitness center, evening entertainment, and more!

-Hotel Giada: For less than $60 a night you can get a double room with breakfast included.
+Hotel Giada: For a fair rate per night you can get a double room with Costa Rican breakfast included.
 There is also a nice pool on site for guests to use.

 Yoga Salt Life Lodge– All stays include a free yoga class.
 This hotel is 300 meters from the beach.

 Good Life Lodge– Located in downtown Samara (300 meters from the beach) this hotel offers free bikes for guests to use, air-conditioned rooms, and a small pool.

 Hotel Leyenda– Perfect for those who want to relax, this hotel is located 2km from the beach.
 There is a pool and restaurant on-site.

 Hostel Samara- Located about 40 meters from the beach, this hostel offers dorms and private rooms.
 There is a restaurant and shared kitchen on -site.

 Sunset Chill Out Bed and Breakfast-Relaxed hotel located on the beach.
 All rooms are private but have shared bathrooms.